aattebe1/SimonSays/README.md

 	• The program must be run with root privileges.
 	• Only one-button mode functionality is complete at this time.
 One-button mode has been tested on the Raspberry Pi.
 Three-button mode will be added soon.

+Pin Numbering Explanation:

+	The pin numbering is based on the Raspberry Pi 3 Version B+ 40 pin GPIO port.
+See the pin numbering file for a diagram of the pin assignments used in this program.
+To determine your Pi's specific pin numbers, use the command 'gpio readall'.
+The numbers listed in the BCM column are used for assigning pins in the program.